sisyphean-cabal/bm8/docs/setup.md

 5. use the following git command, and create a new branch for yourself.
 The name doesn't matter, we'll change it later.

-> git checkout -b aeseop-setup
+> git checkout -b setup

 ## Python and Docker
 1. navigate to the directory you cloned the project in.